nishika1727/Movie-Recommender-System/README.md

-Certainly!
-Here’s a complete, well-structured description for your GitHub README based on your project details:

----

 # Movie Recommender System

 This project is a **content-based movie recommender system** built in Python using the TMDB dataset, which contains over 5,000 movies.
 The goal is to help users discover movies similar to their favorites by analyzing movie metadata and features.